 By Kemal Dervis/Washington, DC

-* Kemal Dervis, former Minister of Economic Affairs of Turkey and former Administrator for the United Nations Development Program (UNDP), is Senior Fellow at the Brookings Institution.
+?
+Kemal Dervis, a former minister of economic affairs of Turkey and administrator for the UNDP, is a senior fellow at the Brookings Institution.

 LEAVE A COMMENT Your email address will not be published.
 Required fields are marked*

 Are we alive to the clarion call to fight climate change?

 Omicron: Mild or severe impact on economy?